Shaykat/kafka-app/README.md

 ** Here I only used the single partition inside the topic to keep it simple.
 I will include that in the next release.

-## Pre-requirement
+## ✅ Pre-requirement
-You need to have docker desktop installed in your desktop
+You need to have the following things installed in your desktop
+- Docker CLI
+- Docker Composer

 ## :computer: Setup Docker & Local
 - ```git clone git@github.com:Shaykat/kafka-app.git``` Clone the repository